mountkelvin/houmio-docs/apidoc.md

 `delete /api/site/:siteKey/schedule/:scheduleId` Delete a schedule.

+# The rest of the REST API

+`put /api/site/:siteKey/scene/:sceneId/apply` Apply a scene.

 # The Socket.io API

 Get your site configuration as a reference for your light and scene ids, rooms and zones.